-- (a) All time worked on a Sunday will be paid for at time and a half. - (b) All time worked on a public holiday will be paid for at double time and a half. - (c) The minimum payment for work performed on a Sunday or a public holiday will be as for four hours worked.
+- (a) All ordinary hours worked on a Sunday will be paid for at the ordinary hourly rate. - (b) All time worked on a public holiday will be paid for at the rate of time and a half of the hourly rate, and the employee will be granted an additional day off to be taken within 14 days of working on the public holiday. - (c) The minimum payment for work performed on a public holiday will be as for four hours worked.